kemiz/IgnitePrimedCacheExample/README.md

 1. Build the docker image:
     - Navigate to the `docker` directory in the project
-    - Execute: `sudo docker build . -t cache-store-example`
+    - `sudo docker build . -t cache-store-example`
-    - This will build the necessary docker image
 2. Run the image:
     - `sudo docker run -it --net=host cache-store-example`